United Arab Emirates bans Pixar’s ‘Lightyear’ from showing - NewsBreak

 Officials from Malaysia’s Film Censorship Board and the Home Affairs Ministry, as well as The Walt Disney Co., could not be immediately reached for comment.

-Associated Press writers Malak Harb in Dubai and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Associated Press writers Malak Harb in Dubai, United Arab Emirates and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0